katonage/pluvianus/README.md

 - Visualization of extracted traces alongside original data
 - Currently supports only 2D movies

+##  License
+Pluvianus is distributed under the MIT License.
+If you use Pluvianus in your work, please cite our associated publication:

+TODO: reference

 ## Installation

 This package is intended for installation within an existing CaImAn conda environment.